30 Tips for the Perfect Labor Day BBQ

 Clear Your Dishes

 Even if you limit plates and silverware, you’ll still have dishes to take care of.
 To prevent chaos, set aside trays for bussing used non-disposable dishes.
 That way you (and your helpers) can take the dishes back to the kitchen in bunches throughout the party, making final cleanup easier.
-Be sure to find out the 13 brilliant ways to store grilling gear before packing it up.

 Prep a Fire Pit

 Ending your party with a cozy fire is fun, but you need to be ready.
 Prepare your fire pit for the big day by clearing out debris, stacking in firewood and making sure you have more wood on hand.
 If you don’t have a fire pit, there are lots of patio-friendly fire pit tables and similar designs that you can choose from.
 Or, believe it or not, you can build a fire table.